Outbound Configuration

 1. Your server certificate needs to be issued by one of the Visa trusted CA (Certifying Authority) only.
 For a detailed list of Visa trusted certifying authorities click here.

-2. You need to configure the client outbound certificate chain (public certificate, VICA intermediate and VICA Root) in your server trust-store.
+2. You need to configure the client outbound certificate chain (public certificate, intermediate CA and root CA) in your server trust-store.
 All these certificates will be available for your project from the Visa Developer dashboard.
 Make sure you download the right certificate for the correct environment (Certification or Production).

 Note: Visa recommends clients validate our server certificate by root or intermediate certificate rather than by the leaf certificate itself.
 This will minimize possible service impacts when we renew our server certificate.